marioafs/AirFryer-Controller-FPGA-VHDL/README.md

 This modular design results in a **partitioned control architecture**, where the main FSM delegates specific functionalities to dedicated support logic modules, ensuring better modularity, readability, and reusability.

+The system was developed using VHDL, simulated in Quartus, and tested on a Terasic DE2-115 development kit.

+---

 ## Features

 - **Input Controls:** Switches and buttons to select mode, adjust time/temperature, and control the oven door.
 - **Outputs:** LEDs and 7-segment displays showing system status, temperature, time, and active program.
 - **Subsystems:** Timekeeping, cooling, and user interaction modules ensure safe and accurate operation.

-The system was developed using VHDL, simulated in Quartus, and tested on a Terasic DE2-115 development kit.
-This project was completed as part of the course *Laboratório de Sistemas Digitais* (Digital Systems Laboratory) in the _Licenciatura em Engenharia de Computadores e Informática_ (**Bachelor’s Degree in Computer Engineering and Informatics**) at the University of Aveiro.
+---

 ## Block Diagram

 ![Block schematic of the AirFryer control system](/images/diagram.png)

+---

 ## Inputs